 There are no UK-specific competition rules regarding technology licensing agreements.
-By the 'parallel exemption' route, the current EU Technology Transfer Block Exemption Regulation3 applies in a purely UK context in the same way as it does to agreements that may affect inter-state trade.
+The current EU Technology Transfer Block Exemption Regulation3 (TTBER) has been continued in the UK context as a domestic block exemption under CA 1998, Section 10.
 The TTBER 2014 creates a 'safe harbour' for licensing agreements for patents, know-how or software copyright (or a mixture of these) concluded between no more than two companies with limited market power that respect certain conditions.
 Such agreements are deemed not to have an anticompetitive effect (or any such effect is deemed to be outweighed by their positive effects).
 The Commission Guidelines on the application of Article 101 of the TFEU to technology transfer agreements (2014) were released at the same time and contain guidance in respect of scenarios not covered by the TTBER 2014, including multilateral agreements.

 The TTBER 2014 provides no protection where an agreement contains as its object (directly or indirectly and in whole or in part) a hardcore restriction: such restrictions preclude exemption.
 In the case of competing undertakings, hardcore restrictions include4 restrictions on a party's ability to determine price in third-party sales, limitations of output (including disincentives to produce more) other than limitations imposed on the licensee in a non-reciprocal agreement or only one licence in a reciprocal agreement,5 allocation of markets or consumers, restrictions on the licensee exploiting its own technology rights, and restrictions on either party's engagement in research and development unless the restriction is indispensable.
 Slightly different hardcore restrictions are identified in the case of non-competing undertakings.6 Certain individual obligations, such as an obligation not to challenge the validity of EU intellectual property rights, are also excluded from protection.7 Notably, non-compete obligations are permitted under the TTBER 2014, as long as the Regulation's other conditions are satisfied.